 Rebecca (Becca) Zinn is an assistant professor of marketing at the Fox School of Business and a project executive with Fox Management Consulting, where she manages consulting engagements and leads marketing strategy for the practice.
 She has professional experience in entrepreneurial ventures, marketing, sales and nonprofit fundraising.
 Her consulting experience includes market evaluation for a financial services software company, new market development for a regional lender, sales training for loan officers at a local community bank, a U.S. market entry strategy for an Australian beverage company, a business model and revenue strategy for a fashion-related social media app and a turnaround strategy for a local performing arts center.
 Becca earned an MBA from Temple and a BA in English from Loyola University, Chicago.

-Please click here for the updated agenda.
+Please check back for the agenda.

 Fees and Registration